MV Agusta F3 series: F3 Rosso

 The F3 Rosso was introduced in 2021 as the new entry-level model using the Euro 5 compliant engine.
 It also had a revised frame that was stiffer than previous models and had revised steering geometry.
 Like other MV Rosso models, the machine was finished in red.

 F3 RR

 Introduced in 2021, the F3 RR is the first high performance model using the Euro 5 engine.
 The aerodynamics were revised, including front winglets (called appendages by MV) that generate 8 kg downforce to the front wheel, while other improvements to the airflow around the bike negated the drag caused by the winglets.
 A race kit is available that raised the standard 147 to 155 bhp and reduced weight by 8 kg.

+F3 Competizione

+In 2024, MV Agusta announced the 2025 F3 Competizione with a production run of 300 units.
+Featuring various upgrades, it produces 160 hp at 13,500 rpm with the race kit.
+The RR's Marzocchi and Sachs suspension has been swapped for Ohlins, reducing weight by 1 kg, whilst an adjustable Ohlins steering damper offers 19 firmness levels.
+BST carbon wheels replace the RR's aluminium units.
+With the full race kit, the Competizione is 14 kg lighter than the RR, or 7 kg lighter in stock form.
+In road trim, the motorcycle now passes the Euro5+ motorcycle emission standard.

 Racing

 Two MV Agusta F3 675 competed in the 2013 Supersport World Championship season with bikes managed by Team ParkinGO; Roberto Rolfo and Christian Iddon rode the bikes achieving three podiums.